joaovitorpd/joaovitorpd/README.md

 ## 📌 About Me

-- 🌱 Learning more about **automated testing**, **tree structures**, **recursion**, and **local persistence with SQL and NoSQL** in Flutter/Dart.
+- 🌱 Learning more about automated testing, tree data structures, recursion, and local persistence with SQL and NoSQL in Flutter/Dart.
-- 🍎 Learning **SwiftUI** and really excited about it!
+- 🍎 Learning SwiftUI and very excited about it!
-- 💼 I'm a freelancer and open to opportunities in cross-platform mobile development.
+- 💼 I am a freelancer and open to opportunities in cross-platform mobile development.
-- 🎓 Future master's degree student.
+- 🎓 Currently pursuing a postgraduate degree in Software Engineering.
-- 🔜 My next steps include learning **Kotlin** to develop native Android applications.
+- 🔜 I plan to learn Kotlin to expand my toolset for mobile development specifically for the Android platform.

 ---